 Just for something fun – what’s the hardest concept about wine to convey in Chinese?
 When will you know that the Chinese wine market is ‘mature’?

-The Hamer Scholarship is open to Victorian residents and will begin accepting applications as of March 2016.
+The Hamer Scholarship is open to Victorian residents.

 Latest posts by Holly Klintworth (see all)